 When a potential employer is moving the hiring process along at a glacial pace, is there anything a job candidate can do to help speed things up?
 The short answer is yes.
 As I explain in this post, there are several strategies you can use to motivate an employer to come to a hiring decision more quickly.
-First, though, let’s look at the latest jobs report data to understand the state of the current hiring market.

 What’s causing the delay?
 Companies are being very cautious.
 They want to be certain they’re choosing the right person for the job in order to avoid a costly hiring mistake.